kcajj/ONT_phages/notes/overview.md

 1. connect to the cluster
 2. activate tmux!!! super important, first thing to do.
 3. run the script (inside the script it's like a new terminal window is running, i have to write each command)

+DO NOT FORGET ANY OPEN TMUX SESSION IF THEY ARE NOT NECESSARY